5 Sights in Fredericia, Denmark (with Map and Images)

 Explore interesting sights in Fredericia, Denmark.
 Click on a marker on the map to view details about it.
 Underneath is an overview of the sights with images.
 A total of 5 sights are available in Fredericia, Denmark.

-List of cities in Denmark Sightseeing Tours in Fredericia1.
+Sightseeing Tours in Fredericia1.
 Det Hvide Vandtårn

 The White Water Tower is a water tower in Fredericia, which was in use from 1909 to 1994.
-The water tower was built in 1908 and is located on Prince George's Bastion on Fredericia Rampart.
+The water tower was built in 1908 and is located on Prince George's Bastion on Fredericia Vold.
 Today, the tower served as a lookout tower, as the platform at the top of the tower is 44 meters above sea level.
 The artist Søren Hausgaard Kjær has decorated the interior of the tower.

 2. Den Tapre Landsoldat

 Landsoldaten is a monument in Fredericia.
 It consists of a cast 3.75 m high bronze statue on a 2.5 m high granite footpiece, flanked by 6 pieces of 168 pd. mortars also in bronze.
 2 of them are spoils of war from 1849.
-On the aid is inscribed July 6, 1849.
+On the support is inscribed July 6, 1849.

-4. Sankt Knuds Kirke
+3. Sankt Knuds Kirke

 5. Fredericia Vold

 Fredericia Vold is a rampart that surrounds central Fredericia.
-It is Northern Europe's best preserved ramparts, and with today's use as a public park, it is one of the largest urban parks in Denmark.
+It is Northern Europe's best-preserved ramparts, and with today's use as a public park, it is one of the largest urban parks in Denmark.

 Share